cpardue/cpardue.github.io/_posts/2020-12-01-Mazda-Car-Hacking-Part-1.md

 title:      Mazda CX 5 Car Hacking - Part 1
 date:       2020-12-06
 summary:    Quick adventure in discovering that I'll be able to root my new car
-categories: administrative
+categories: Research
 thumbnail: jekyll
 tags:
  - Research
 ---

 My Kia Soul was recently totaled out.
 I got a loan and picked a car.
 The car: 2016.5 Mazda CX-5.
 After purchasing said car from Carvana, I decided to look into its features.
 Naturally, my google-fu steered me to some links about Mazda Infotainment hacking.
-Most notably: [This video][1] of a guy popping a shell with a backdoor and [this repo][2] of a developed set of tweaks exploiting a known JCI vulnerability.
+Most notably: This [video][1] of a guy popping a shell with a backdoor and this [repo][2] of a developed set of tweaks exploiting a known JCI vulnerability.
  <br>
  <br>
 ## Summary: